pdt0609/OOP.20222.Team19/README.md

 The final submission (due 16th Jul, 2023) is pushed to the `release/version-1.0` branch.

 Update (17-Jul, 2023):
-- `hotfix/controller`: Fix bug in checkNoGemsOnSide method and score displayed"
+- `hotfix/controller`: Fix bug in checkNoGemsOnSide method and score displayed

 # Members: